Cozy Peach Kitchen

 Steps 1 through 4 to make instant pot rice and beans.

-3. Add the remaining ingredients: water, vegetable broth, red beans, brown rice, hot sauce, bay leaves.
+3. Add the remaining ingredients: Water, vegetable broth, red beans, brown rice, hot sauce, bay leaves.
 Do not sir.
 Lock the electric pressure cooker lid in place and set the vent to sealing.
 Choose "high pressure" and set the timer to 30 minutes.

-4. When the pressure has released naturally, remove the lid.
+4. When the pressure has been released naturally, remove the lid.
 Test a bean to make sure it's fully cooked.
 If not, cook on high pressure for 3 more minutes, then release the pressure manually.
 Stir together, squeeze in lemon juice and top with green onions.
 Taste for salt and seasonings.

 Can I use kidney beans in this recipe?